What should I do if I am contacted by an investigator asking me to come and give a statement to law enforcement?

 Additionally, if there is a warrant that already exists and you hire the Shealey Law Firm, we can coordinate your turn-in in a safe and efficient manner.
 This allows us to be there at the first critical stage of your case, the bond hearing.

-I am not from South Carolina, but I have been charged in S.C. while visiting from out of state.
+I am not from South Carolina, but I have been charged in South Carolina. while visiting from out of state.
 Where do I need to hire an attorney?

-It is always best to hire a criminal defense attorney that is licensed to practice in SC and also does so regularly.
+It is always best to hire a criminal defense attorney that is licensed to practice in South Carolina and also does so regularly.
 You want a criminal defense attorney that is well-versed and familiar with the local prosecutors, law enforcement and local legal landscape.

 Is there a set amount of time I have to hire an attorney?
 Or can I hire an attorney at any point in my case?